 You’re probably wondering what the impacts of these technical differences are.
 Wonder no more!

 Mirrorless cameras were created to achieve a smaller and lighter camera, while still offering high quality images.
 In order to create the smallest camera possible, manufacturers analyse every component as a possible point of reduction.
-The component that has the greatest effect on overall size and weight is the imaging sensor.
+The components that have the greatest effect on overall size and weight are the imaging sensor and the lenses.
 With a smaller imaging sensor a camera can have a smaller lens mount, lenses, and body overall.
 On the flip side, larger imaging sensors mean everything has to be physically bigger.

-Mirrorless cameras offer a great balance between size, weight, and camera performance.
-And they’re in the sweet-spot for using our APS-C sized imaging sensor.
+Canon’s EOS M range of Mirrorless cameras offer a great balance between size, weight, and value for money which is why they’re in the sweet-spot for using our APS-C sized imaging sensor.

-We believe mirrorless cameras should offer the same quality as DSLR cameras, just in a smaller package, hence the choice of the APS-C sensor.
+We believe mirrorless cameras should offer the same quality as DSLR cameras, just in a smaller package, hence the choice of either an APS-C sensor (EOS M) or a Full Frame sensor (EOS R).
 Specifically, this means great low light performance, image detail, and colour, as well as shallow depth of field.

-In use, the difference between EOS Mirrorless and EOS DSLR cameras, stems mainly from how you frame your subject.
+In use, the difference between Mirrorless and DSLR cameras, stems mainly from how you frame your subject.

 As you look through the viewfinder of a DSLR camera, you are seeing exactly what the lens sees, in real time, as the light is bounced up and out through the eyepiece.
 In a Mirrorless camera, you look at what the imaging sensor is seeing, regardless of whether you are viewing it through the LCD screen, or an electronic viewfinder.
-Because your scene is being relayed to you digitally, there can be a very slight delay – in milliseconds albeit.
 Many photographers feel that the optical viewfinder featured on an EOS DSLR enables you to have a closer affinity with your subject and feels more responsive.

-An EOS M Mirrorless camera shows you exactly what will be captured; this ‘what you see is what you get’ approach can give you a better idea of how the final image will look.
+A Mirrorless camera shows you exactly what will be captured; this ‘what you see is what you get’ approach can give you a better idea of how the final image will look.
 Significantly, this makes it easier to get to grips with operating the camera in manual mode, as you will get a real-time indication of how the exposure will look.
-EOS DSLR cameras can also achieve this when operated in Live View mode – giving you the best of both worlds.
+EOS DSLR cameras can also achieve this when operated in Live View mode using the LCD screen—giving you the best of both worlds.

-The latest Canon Mirrorless cameras feature an advanced system call ‘Dual Pixel CMOS AF’, whereby every pixel acts as a phase detection sensor.
+Canon EOS R and EOS M Mirrorless cameras feature an advanced system call ‘Dual Pixel CMOS AF’, whereby every pixel acts as a phase detection sensor.
 This technology continues to advance and has considerably reduced the time it takes to focus, even in situations where the subject is moving.

-Another thing to bear in mind with mirrorless cameras, and a characteristic of their reduced size, is that the batteries tend to have much lower capacity.
-As a very rough approximation, you can expect to capture twice as many shots on a mid-range EOS DSLR that you can on an EOS M Mirrorless camera.
+Another thing to bear in mind with mirrorless cameras, and a characteristic of their reduced size, is that the batteries tend to have lower capacity.
 Of course this problem is solved by grabbing an extra battery from your favourite camera store.

 No matter which Canon EOS camera you choose, you will be able to use over 80 Canon EF lenses.
 There is a huge range to choose from whether you are looking for a general purpose zoom or travel lens, or shooting something more specific such as portraits, landscapes, macro, sports or wildlife.